dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Ever has it been that love knows not its own depth until the hour of separation.
+  The aim of art is to represent not the outward appearance of things, but their inward significance.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)